tamastitkos/tamastitkos.github.io/README.md

 ## Awards, Scholarships

+- Bolyai Memorial Certificate for “Excellent” Research Performance (2022)
 - Alexits Prize of the Hungarian Academy of Sciences (2021)
+- BBU Science Award (2020)
 - Bolyai+ Scholarship - New National Excellence Programme (2018,2019,2020)
 - János Bolyai Research Fellowship (2018)
 - Youth Award of the Hungarian Academy of Sciences (2018)